seanhig/spa-stack/docs/demo.md

 ### Bonus

 Just for fun we can switch the backend to `ExpressJS` and do it again.
+All `backends` have feature parity and support the same service contract.

 <img src="images/11-about-expressjs.jpg" />